cubitouch/energy-data-exploration/dashboards/src/carbon-impact.md

 **Fuel Oil** and **Coal** are considered non-clean (see [here](https://chariotenergy.com/chariot-university/clean-energy)).

+At the time of writing, the correlation between non-clean energy and carbon impact is more apparent on a 90 days period.

 </div>

 <div class="grid grid-cols-1" style="grid-auto-rows: 504px;">
   <div class="card" style="display: flex; flex-direction: column;">
     <div style="flex:1;">